eagle-ai/eagle-ai.github.io/tutorial-site-0.3.0.md

                 "eagle.kerberos.principal":"eagle@EXAMPLE.COM"
             }

-* UserProfile

-        {
-          "features": "getfileinfo,open,listStatus,setTimes,setPermission,rename,mkdirs,create,setReplication,contentSummary,delete,setOwner,fsck"
-        }

 #### Step 3: Checking the connection
-After the configuration is ready, you can go to [classification page](/docs/tutorial/classification.html) and browse the data.
-If the configuration is correct, data will returned immediately.
+After the configuration is ready, you can go to [classification page](/docs/tutorial/classification-0.3.0.html) and browse the data.
+If the configuration is correct, data will be ready in a few seconds.

-Any questions on Kerberos configuration, please first check [FAQ](/docs/FAQ.html)
+Any questions on the Kerberos configuration in Eagle, please first check [FAQ](/docs/FAQ.html)